Shelly-Ann Fraser-Pryce: 2016: Injury, Rio Olympics and brief split from coach

-By 2015, Fraser-Pryce had won 100 m gold at the past two Olympics (2008, 2012) and at three of the past four World Championships (2009, 2013, 2015), becoming the most decorated female sprinter ever in this event.
+By 2016, Fraser-Pryce had won 100 m gold at the past two Olympics (2008, 2012) and at three of the past four World Championships (2009, 2013, 2015), becoming the most decorated female sprinter ever in this event.
 For the upcoming 2016 Rio Olympics, she set her sights on capturing an unprecedented third consecutive Olympic 100 m title.
 Her season did not go as planned, however, after an onset of sesamoiditis caused chronic pain and inflammation to her big toe, hindering her ability to train or compete.
 Unable to run in spikes, she withdrew from several events earlier in the year.
 In her season opener at the Prefontaine Classic in May, she finished last in 11.18 s.

 In the weeks before the Olympics, Fraser-Pryce struggled to reach form, clocking 11.25 s in Italy and 11.06 s at the London Grand Prix.
 Meanwhile, her training partner Elaine Thompson emerged as the top contender for Olympic gold.
 In July, Thompson ran a world-leading 10.70 s to defeat Fraser-Pryce (10.93 s) at the Jamaican Olympic Trials.
-In doing so, she also tied Fraser-Pryce's 100 m national record and joined her teammate at number four on the all-time list.
+In doing so, she also tied Fraser-Pryce's 100 m national record and joined her compatriot at number four on the all-time list.
 In a highly competitive year that saw many of her rivals post multiple sub-10.90 s times, Fraser-Pryce's lone sub-11 s clocking of 10.93 s ranked her the eighth fastest in the world heading to the Olympics.